How to set a rule where my name is not in To or Cc field in Outlook?

 - Powerful Junk Emails by custom; Remove Duplicate Mails and Contacts...
 Enable you to do smarter, faster and better in Outlook.

 You are guest

 or post as a guest, but your post won't be published automatically.

-To post as a guest, your comment is unpublished.· 3 months agoHi there, Excellent post but I need one more option.
-I want to create a rule to forward all emails received in my inbox to lets say if mentioned email id is not in To or Cc filed.
+- To post as a guest, your comment is unpublished.· 3 years agoHi there, Excellent post but I need one more option.
+I want to create a rule to forward all emails received in my inbox to lets say email@example.com if mentioned email id is not in To or Cc filed.